c4s4/neon/doc/reference.md

 - dir: the root directory for glob (as a string, optional).
 - exclude: globs of files to exclude (as a string or list of strings, optional).
-- to: the name of the tar file to create as a string.
+- tofile: the name of the tar file to create as a string.
 - prefix: prefix directory in the archive.

 Examples:

     # tar files in build directory in file named build.tar.gz
     - tar: "build/**/*"
-      to: "build.tar.gz"
+      tofile: "build.tar.gz"

 Notes: